Density of solutions for systems of forms: Introduction

 In a landmark 1945 paper \cite{Brauer}, Brauer proved:

 \begin{theorem}[Brauer] There exists a constant $V_{d,s} = V(d,s,\phi_2,\ldots,\phi_d)$ such that if $n > V_{d,s}$ then there is some $0\neq x\in K^n$ with $f_1(x)=\ldots=f_s(x)=0.$ \end{theorem}

 The proof of theorem \ref{thm:Brauer} proceeded via an elegant diagonalization argument, but resulted in an extremely large value for $V_{d,s}.$ It was long thought impossible to obtain a reasonable bound by similar methods.
-However, in 1983 Leep and Schmidt \cite{LS} succeeded in that task, via carefully setting up an efficient inductive scheme.
+Almost forty years later, Leep and Schmidt \cite{LS} succeeded in that task, via carefully setting up an efficient inductive scheme.
 Their bound was further improved by Wooley \cite{Wooley}.

 \begin{theorem}[Wooley] Theorem \ref{thm:Brauer} holds with

 \end{theorem}